DFE-Digital/publish-teacher-training/guides/cycle-period-testing.md

 # Cycle period testing

 Find and Publish behave differently at different points in the recruitment year.
-The application works out where it is in that year by reading the clock.
-A test that does not control the clock therefore inherits whatever period the machine was in when the suite ran, and asserts something different depending on the date.
+The application works out where it is in that year by reading the clock, so a test that does not control the clock asserts something different depending on the date it runs.

+The suite therefore pins the clock for every example.
+Specs that care about a period say so with `travel:`; everything else runs at a fixed default.
+Nothing is left to the calendar.

-This guide explains how the periods work, why an unpinned spec is a latent failure rather than a passing test, and every mechanism the suite gives you to control the period.
+This guide explains how the periods work, what the default is and when to override it, and how to audit the suite against a period deliberately.

 For the operational process of moving data into a new cycle, see [Rollover](rollover.md).
 This guide is only about time in tests.